 What’s great about this website is that it doesn’t just give you a book to read for free.
 It also pays you a small amount per review, and enters you into a $100 monthly giveaway.

 Xpresso Book Tours is a book tour company (more on those below.)

-And, in addition to tour host opportunities, it offers review opportunities to bloggers and regular readers – you just need to have an account on a retail platform, like Amazon, to participate or a social media platform, like Facebook.
+And, in addition to tour host opportunities, it offers review opportunities to bloggers and regular readers.
+To participate, you just need to have an account on a retail platform like Amazon, or a social media platform like Facebook.

 Visit the link above to view current review opportunities.